dvarela1435/Stock_Analysis/README.md

 - The other 10 were in the red
 ### Added a script to expand the search

-- Results from 2017 using the script to only include the 12 stock tickers (first image) was a little faster compared to looking for all tickers (second image).
+- Results from 2017 from original script (first image) to the refactored script (second image), the second script was faster by 0.2890625 seconds.
+It does not seem fast, but when there are more rows of data, it will significantly improve the time.

  ![Result from original VBA Script for 2017](/Resources/VBA_Challenge_2017-1.png)
  ![Result from refractor VBA Script for 2017](/Resources/VBA_Challenge_2017-2.png)

-- Results from 2018 using the script to only include the 12 stock tickers (first image) was a little faster compared to looking for all tickers (second image).
+- Results from 2017 from original script (first image) to the refactored script (second image), the second script was faster by 0.265625 seconds.
+Same as the statement before.
+It will greatly improve performance with more data.

  ![Result from original VBA Script for 2018](Resources/VBA_Challenge_2018-1.png)
  ![Result from refractor VBA Script for 2018](Resources/VBA_Challenge_2018-2.png)